 Gene Luen Yang’s work is masterfully written, carefully balancing both factions.
 Neither side of the rebellion is painted as “good” or “evil”.
 The story of Boxers & Saints is dark and tragic, both sides kill and commit atrocities for their ideals.
 Houses are burned, fields are trampled and civilians are slaughtered.
 Yet at the same time, it’s easy to see what motivates these characters.
 There is good to both sides too.
 The Boxers empowered the downtrodden common folk to defend themselves, the Christians brought comfort to people that needed it.
 The writing of Boxers & Saints is wonderfully even to both, and subtle in some of its points.
 Gene Luen Yang really encourages his audience to pay attention and draw their own conclusions about Little Bao and Four-Girl.

 Boxers & Saints is, as a finalist for the 2013 National Book Awards for Young Adults, written with an educational bent for children and young adults.
 It frames the events of the Boxer Uprising in an almost simplified way through the eyes of its children protagonists, leaving some of the darker subtext out of its direct narration.
 This is a duology well-suited to both adults and older children, but is probably too heavy for young children.

 On the whole, this is a very character-driven story.
 It has some action and some politics, but the majority of the story follows the inner turmoil of the protagonists and they fight to navigate the complicated circumstances of the rebellion.
-For a more action-oriented view on the Boxer Rebellion, be sure to check out our upcoming Fa Sheng: Origins comic, currently on Kickstarter!
+For a more action-oriented view on the Boxer Rebellion, be sure to check out our latest comic, Fa Sheng: Origins, on our website!

 If you enjoyed this article, click below to subscribe to our newsletter, or follow us on Facebook, Instagram, or Twitter!